 Elizabeth Olson, English Teacher

 Mrs. Olson has been with WYVA since 2017.
 She teaches high school English and is the WYVA High School Yearbook Advisor.
 She earned a BA in English in 1994 from Virginia Commonwealth University, and four years later, she moved to beautiful Wyoming.
-In 2012, she earned a second degree – a BS in Secondary Education – from Chadron State College.
-She is currently working toward a Master of Science in Curriculum and Instruction and hopes to be finished by early 2022.
+In 2012, she earned a BS in Secondary Education from Chadron State College, and she earned an MS in Curriculum and Instruction from Western Governor’s University in 2023.
 Mrs. Olson has been in the education field since 2008 working with students in grades 6 through 12.
-She loves working with her students and believes the best part of teaching is watching her students learn and grow both personally and academically.
+She loves working with her students and believes the best part of teaching is watching them learn and grow both personally and academically.

 Fabrizio Ladu, Science Teacher

 Mr. Ladu is a high school Science teacher who joined WYVA in August 2020.
-He is currently our Biology and Honors Biology teacher.
-He earned his BS in Applied Bioecology and MS in Marine Biology in Italy at Universitá degli Studi di Cagliari.
+He is currently our Biology, College Biology, Earth Science and Astronomy teacher.
+He earned his BS in Applied Bioecology and MS in Marine Biology in Italy at Universit¡ Degli Studi di Cagliari.
 In 2013, Fabrizio arrived in USA as a research scholar at NYU-Tandon School of Engineering, where he collaborated with a team of engineers in the analysis of fish-behavioral studies in response to robotic stimuli.
 He moved to Wyoming in 2016, and after spending almost two years as a technician in the fish laboratory in the Zoology Department at University of Wyoming, he went back to school to earn his teaching certification.
 He holds 6-12 Biology, and 6-12 Earth and Space Science certificates.

 Gabriel Joyes, Social Studies

-Gabe Joyes has been teaching high school social studies with WYVA since 2018.
-Gabe is currently the coordinator for WYVA High School Student Council, and in the past was also the leader of the K12 Blogging and Creative Writing National Club.
-He holds a B.A. in Geography and a minor in Sociology and Anthropology from Gustavus Adolphus College, and has a teaching endorsement from Prescott College.
+Mr. Joyes has been teaching high school social studies with WYVA since 2017.
+He holds a B.A. in Geography and a minor in Sociology and Anthropology from Gustavus Adolphus College and has a teaching endorsement from Prescott College.
 Previously he worked as a high school teacher in Fort Washakie and Lander, Wyoming, and as a middle school teacher in Mancos, Colorado.
-When not teaching for WYVA, you can usually find Gabe running somewhere in the mountains or mixing up a batch of waffles.
+When not teaching WYVA, you can usually find Gabe running somewhere in the mountains or mixing up a batch of waffles.

-Mrs. Miller joined WYVA during the great hiring boom of August 2020.
-She’s been a middle, high school, and college level English instructor since 2011, and spent several years as a K12 Librarian as well.
-She studied Anthropology and English as an undergraduate at Washington State University, hoping to have an Indiana Jones-like career in Forensic Anthropology.
-When she found out she was no good at using a bull whip (and that’s not really what the job required, anyway!), she finished her English teaching certification at the University of Wyoming and started teaching students about reading and writing.
-In 2017, she graduated again from the University of Wyoming with her Master’s Degree after spending a year writing her thesis about one of her favorite literary characters: Mr. Sherlock Holmes.
-As you may have guessed by this point, Mrs. Miller really loves books, so you can often find her reading or writing a novel, chasing her two sons around, or out riding her horses.
+Mrs. Miller joined WYVA in August of 2020.
+She has taught middle, high school, and college English, as well as been a K12 Librarian.
+She studied Anthropology and English at Washington State University, hoping to have an Indiana Jones-like career in Forensic Anthropology.
+When she found out she was no good at using a bull whip (and that isn’t really what the job required, anyway!), she finished her teaching certification at the University of Wyoming and started teaching students about reading and writing.
+In 2017, she earned her master’s degree in English from UW after spending a year writing a thesis about a favorite literary character: Mr. Sherlock Holmes.
+When she’s not teaching, Mrs. Miller is often found reading or writing a novel, chasing her two sons around, or out riding her horses.

 Joey Moore, Math Teacher